Core concepts/How TrueClara works

 Trust requirements

-The graph, runtime SDK, and deploy upload all need to be healthy before regression observations are useful.
-If any one input is missing, TrueClara should make that gap obvious instead of presenting weak confidence as certainty.
+The graph, runtime SDK, and deploy upload all need to be healthy before a reward experiment can run.
+If any one input is missing, TrueClara should make that gap obvious instead of presenting an underpowered verdict as a confident one.